Why go the extra mile?

-In addition to the "Love" I put into our sushi rice, there is one special ingredient I use when cooking rice.
+In addition to the "Love" I put into our sushi rice, there is one particular ingredient I use when cooking rice.

 Water.